dbauyrzh/circular_line_project/README.md

 Waiting line size is limitless because the array doubles every time it is full or called for manually.

 Priority Circular Line: very similar to the previous description, only this deals with digits and positions them in an ascending order in an array.

+Tests for these codes can be found in the files where the expected outputs are written down in comments.